leztien/FuzzyMagic/fuzzyspreadsheets/README.md

 columns_matching : float or None
 > Float between 0 and 1 denoting the ratio between *column names matching* vs. *column values distribution comparison*.
 Only used in **merge_spreadsheets** for automatic column matching between the spreadsheet serving as the left table and the one serving as the right table.
 The smart column matching functionality is based on *basic column names matching via similarity metrics* AND *the comparison of column values*, namely the distribution of characters in a given column.
 If the program fails to match columns from the two spreadsheets correctly, make sure that the input csv files have corresponding column names in both files.
 If the columns are arranged in the same order in both spreadsheets, you can disable this functionality by passing **columns_matching=None**.
+The **columns_matching** ratio is the ratio between these two techniques.
+To improve the automatic columns matching, make sure the columns in both tables have corresponding names.
+To disable the automatic column matching and rely on the actual ordering of the columns, pass None.

 debugging : bool
 > If True, a report is printed, which includes: